ceejbot/registry-design-patterns/slides.md

 ## [fit] C J Silverio, CTO
 ## [fit] @ceejbot

 ^ I have npm engineering under my care.
-Cat Technology Officer.
+The image is not me, but of my operations mascot, Malcolm Tucker.

 ---

 ## [fit] human brains are
 ## [fit] __pattern-detection__ machines

-^ Our brain is amazingly good at successively more abstract patterns against things we've experienced before.
-In comes edges of retina stimulation; out comes an image of our mother's face.
-And somebody says words and our brains match & produce an image of a tortoise on its back in the desert.
-Then we recognize a 80s movie adapation of a Philip K Dick novel.
+^ talk about patterns & how we unconsciously search for them-- you'll have found a theme to this conference whether anybody involved in it set out to have one or not.

 ---